“Don’t make a sale, make a customer.”

 Since retained customers do not need much in terms of transacting with the business, it helps reduce the reliance on onboarding specialists.
 Even if they are in need of support, it would be minimal in nature and can be taken care of with an intelligent live chat tool.
 In fact, such a live chat tool can also act as a substitute for new prospects landing on the website or existing customers looking for instant support.

 Marketing is not a spray-and-pray activity.
 It needs a strategic approach, long-term planning, defining a social media workflow, and dedicated resources to make it work.
 Also, there is a target audience to be identified, marketing channels like SEO and PCC to be explored, and even budgeting required to increase sales.
 In fact, for an average small business, marketing can cost anywhere from 4 to 12% of its total revenue.
+If you want to avoid some costly marketing mistakes, you can do some research online to look for articles like : most common SEO mistakes to avoid or most common PPC mistakes to avoid.

 Despite the best efforts taken for onboarding new customers, they tend to run into difficulties when they use the product or service in their everyday life.
 During such instances, it is the responsibility of a customer-centric business to provide adequate after-sales support.
 And that incurs additional costs.